UrviAryamane19/PSA_Final_Project_Team14/README.md

 Steps to run the simulation:
 1.Run the MainJFrame class

-2.Press "Start" to initiate the simulation panel 3.Press "Run" to start the simulation
+2.Press "Start" to initiate the simulation panel <br />

+3.Press "Run" to start the simulation <br />

-4.Amongst the other buttons we can use any of the buttons to influence the spread of the virus 5.Press "Stop" to stop the simulation
+4.Amongst the other buttons we can use any of the buttons to influence the spread of the virus <br />

+5.Press "Stop" to stop the simulation <br />

 Thank you,

-Rahul Bhiwande
+Rahul Bhiwande <br />
-Urvi Aryamane
+Urvi Aryamane <br />
-Vishakha Vinayak
+Vishakha Vinayak <br />